Custer County, Colorado Land For Sale (55 results)

 Custer County - 3425 CO RD 360, Wetmore, CO

-Super Cool D-Log cabin on a stunning mountain property full of aspens and tall pines.
-Available fully finished for $599,900 or unfinished with materials for $550,000.
+Exceptional Hunting Property!
+D-Log cabin on a stunning mountain property full of aspens and tall pines.
 Includes electrical meter, 1,700-gallon cistern, and private access road.
 Borders San Isabel National Forest with abundant wildlife, open meadows, rock formations, and year-round recreation near Lake Isabel and Bishop's Castle.

 Land